 Retrieve Update Set

 ONEiO provides a pre-configured update set, that includes everything needed for ServiceNow to communicate with ONEiO.
 You can download the update set from the button below.

 - 1 Business Rule for the incident table

 - 2 Business Rules for sending out attachments.

 After committing the update set you have to add the outbound credentials to the REST message.
 These credentials can be retrieved from the ONEiO UI.

-System Update Sets Retrieve Update Sets Import Update Set from XML
+System Update Sets Retrieved Update Sets Import Update Set from XML

-Upload the Update set retrieved from the ServiceNow Developer site earlier.
+Upload the update set retrieved previously from the ServiceNow Developer site.

 Preview and Commit the Update Set

 For communication from ServiceNow towards ONEiO we use a REST message with ONEiO specific target, HTTP Method & Content-Type.
 Authentication has to be set on a per endpoint bases.